 Street Kids Direct was founded in 2001 by Duncan Dyason, Matt Levett and Joanna Soden and became a UK Registered Charity in 2004.

-Duncan founded a charity to support his work on the streets called The Toybox Charity but in 2001 Duncan was asked to leave the Toybox Charity and so he founded Street Kids Direct to continue to help reach out to the children of Guatemala City.
+Duncan founded a charity to support his work on the streets called The Toybox Charity and in 2001 he left and founded Street Kids Direct to continue to help reach out to the children of Guatemala City.

 The photo above shows Duncan during his first week in Guatemala working in 'El Hoyo', the then notorious part of Guatemala City where many street children had been killed.
 Those first few months of Duncan's work on the streets in the early 90s was fraught with danger, threats and illness.
 Furthermore, Guatemala was still in the midst of a civil war and the abuse, torture and killing of street children was a very worrying development as highlighted at many international summits.